a-langer/nexus-sso/README.md

 ## Supported features and examples of usage

+> **Note**: Since version `3.61.0` for SSO and User Tokens, it is enough to have three realms: "**Local Authenticating Realm**", "**SSO Pac4j Realm**" and "**SSO Token Realm**".
+Other realms are not required and may lead to conflicts.

 List of features this patch adds:

 * **SAML/SSO** - authentication via Single Sign-On (SSO) using a SAML identity provider such as [Keycloak][12], [Okta][13], [ADFS][14] and others.
-Nexus uses access system based on [Apache Shiro][6], this patch extends it with a [Pac4j][8] and [buji-pac4j][7] libraries, which can be configured with [shiro.ini](./etc/sso/config/shiro.ini) (see [SAML.md](./docs/SAML.md) and documentation of Apache Shiro and Pac4j for more detail informations).
+Nexus uses access system based on [Apache Shiro][6], this patch extends it with a [Pac4j][8] and [buji-pac4j][7] libraries, which can be configured with [shiro.ini](./nexus-pac4j-plugin/src/main/config/shiro.ini) (see [SAML.md](./docs/SAML.md) and documentation of Apache Shiro and Pac4j for more detail informations).
 SSO users are created as internal Nexus accounts the first time they sign-in and are updated every next time.
 Example of usage SSO:
+  * Enable "**SSO Pac4j Realm**" in the server administration panel.
   * Go to menu "Sign in", press to button "Sign in with SSO".
   * You will be redirected to the login page of identity provider.
   * Type you credentials (login, password, 2FA, etc.).
   * You will be redirected to the main page of Nexus, roles and permissions will be mapped with your account as configured.

 * **User Auth Tokens** - are applied when security policies do not allow the users password to be used, such as for storing in plain text (in settings Docker, Maven and etc.) or combined with **SAML/SSO**.
 Each user can set a personal token that can be used instead of a password.
 The creation of tokens is implemented through the "NuGet API Key" menu (privilegies `nx-apikey-all` required), however, the tokens themselves apply to all types of repositories.

-  > **Note**: For SSO and user tokens, it is enough to have two realms: "Local Authenticating Realm" and "Local Authorizing Realm".
-Other realms are not required and may lead to conflicts.

 Example of usage user token:
+  * Enable "**SSO Token Realm**" in the server administration panel.
   * Go to menu "Nexus -> Manage your user account -> NuGet API Key", press "Access API key".
   * Type your **username** if using SSO login, otherwise type password, then press "Authenticate".
   * Copy "Your NuGet API Key", press "Close" and "Sign out".